 This one of the various ‘white’ species out of Ecuador.
 New growth is this crazy color and more mature growth has white leaf venation (in high light) and edges.
 The more mature leaves of ‘white’ are emerald green with stark white edges.
 It is a slow-growing species, and so far has stayed on the small side.
 Both of these species pictured below are probably a little paler than usual though, as they have been in very bright light recently.

 This Ecuador native is an excellent easier Marcgravia with lots of color.
 New growth and somewhat new growth has bright silvery-white leaf venation and pink-red underlying foliage.
 More mature growth retains the red tint but is overwhelmingly that minty-green as shown below.

 This Marcgravia is similar in appearance to the one from St. Lucia, both having elongated leaves with rather pointy leaf tips.
 This one seems to stay smaller although it’s hard to say how large it would get if given enough room.
 It is a very compact grower and when growing up a background, the leaves do stay small in my experience.
 New growth is a nice bright yellow.
 This species is easy to keep and on the quicker side.

 This colorful Marcgravia from Ecuador has only produced immature leaves in the terrarium for me, and it stays very small (leaves under .5 inches, closer to .25 inches).
 It maintains the nice dark brown/red color and is one of the easiest Marcgravias to grow in my experience.
 There is a possibility its mature leaves are larger, but it seems unwilling to produce these leaves easily in terrarium conditions.

-This Marcgravia stays very small, and has exceptional color in every stage of growth.
-New leaves are a bright reddish orange, and more mature growth is a light olivey green with hints of orange.
+This Marcgravia stays very small and has exceptional color in every stage of growth.
+New leaves are bright reddish-orange, and more mature growth is a light olive green with hints of orange.
 The stems are a nice red.
 It is from Limon, Ecuador.